Fuerteventura

 Walks from Corralejo:

-•4 LOBOS (my total time 2 1/2 hours, including a picnic at the firehouse and climbing the volcano): This is walk 1 in /Rochford/, an excellent easy walk.
-Take one of the morning boats out (around 10.00) and be picked up again at around 16.00.
+•4 LOBOS (my total time 2h30, including a picnic at the firehouse and climbing the volcano): This is walk 1 in /Rochford/, an excellent easy walk.
+Take one of the morning boats out (around 10:00) and be picked up again at around 16:00.
 After doing the whole round trip you can have the rest of the day off at the quiet, idyllic beach.

-•5 CORRALEJO – EL COTILLO (my total time 5 hours return to/from the surf point): This is (parts of, at least) walk 2 in /Rochford/.
+•5 CORRALEJO – EL COTILLO (my total time 5h00 return to/from the surf point at Playa el Hierro): This is (parts of, at least) walk 2 in /Rochford/.
 You can do the whole stretch, returning by bus, or as much of it as you care and then walk back where you came from.
 The jeep dirt road towards El Cotillo starts from the extreme north west point of Corralejo.
-There is no swimming along the way, not before close to the lighthouse at the other side of the island, but you can watch and admire some REAL waves break, and that is not so bad either.
+I do not think there is any useful swimming along the way, not before close to the lighthouse at the other side of the island, but you can watch and admire some REAL waves break, and that is not so bad either.
 Just be warned that you will have to bite a lot of dust from passing vehicles.
 And some car drivers obviously had not read the fine print in their car rental contracts… I had the pleasure of seeing one of these being towed away (it was a matter of time, really!).
 But it is possible to shortcut the road at some points, as the landscape is mostly flat (but also very rough).
-Also be warned that the 4km from the lighthouse to El Cotillo is now a paved road, which makes that bit very little interesting.
-And I am afraid that the bus connections back from El Cotillo are not so good… It may be better to do the walk in the opposite direction, if you can find a morning bus out.
+See also my walk 8 below.

 Walks from El Cotillo: